Learning Local Descriptors by Optimizing the Keypoint-Correspondence Criterion: Applications to Face Matching, Learning from Unlabeled Videos and 3D-Shape Retrieval: Introduction

 \section{Introduction}

 Local descriptors are a widely used tool in computer vision and pattern recognition.
-Some example applications include object/scene recognition and retrieval \cite{visualwords,fisherkernel,vlad}, face verification \cite{fisherfaces,localfacerec}, face alignment \cite{sdm}, image stitching \cite{recognisingpanoramas}, 3D shape estimation \cite{shapefrom2dlandmarks} and 3D model retrieval/matching \cite{hybridbow,cov3d}.
-However, despite years of research, there is still room for improvement, as confirmed by recent results based on convolutional neural networks \cite{zagoruyko,matchnet,convdesc,pnnet}.
+Some example applications include object/scene recognition and retrieval \cite{visualwords,fisherkernel,vlad}, face verification \cite{fisherfaces,localfacerec}, face alignment \cite{sdm}, image stitching \cite{recognisingpanoramas}, 3D shape estimation \cite{shapefrom2dlandmarks}, 3D model retrieval/matching \cite{hybridbow,cov3d} and visual SLAM \cite{orbslam}.
+However, despite years of research, there is still room for improvement, as confirmed by recent results based on convolutional neural networks \cite{zagoruyko,matchnet,convdesc,pnnet,LIFT,l2net,hardnet}.
 Also, we view the research in local descriptors complementary to keypoint detection research, which is still an active area of computer vision (see, for example \cite{tilde}).
+There is also research that aims to improve descriptor-matching techniques \cite{gms}.

-A promising way of obtaining discriminative local descriptors is to learn them from annotated keypoint correspondences.
+Discriminative local descriptors can be learned from annotated keypoint correspondences.
 This can be used to form a set of matching and non-matching keypoint pairs:

 The label $l_i\in\{+1, -1\}$ indicates whether keypoints $k_{i1}$ and $k_{i2}$ form a matching or a non-matching pair.
-See \cite{brown,binboost,rfd,zagoruyko,matchnet,convdesc} for some recent examples of descriptor learning methods that use data in this form.
+See \cite{brown,binboost,rfd,zagoruyko,matchnet,convdesc,LIFT,l2net,hardnet} for some recent examples of descriptor-learning methods that use data in this form.
 Another possibility is to form a set of keypoint triplets: